Introduction to Architecture for High School Students Online

 Student daily tutorial and desk-critique sessions will be assigned to either 9AM-11AM or 2PM-4PM EST to accommodate time zone differences.

-In light of the spread of COVID-19 in New York City, The Irwin S. Chanin School of Architecture of The Cooper Union is proud to announce our 2021 summer intensive program that features a virtual curriculum accessible to students worldwide.
+The Irwin S. Chanin School of Architecture of The Cooper Union is proud to announce our 2022 summer intensive program that features a virtual curriculum accessible to students worldwide.
 As an institution that is committed to the pursuit of excellence and learning, we view our current circumstances as an opportunity to advance our thinking through radical experimentation between various forms of online engagements, digital interface, virtual modeling and representation techniques.
 The pleasure of making and experimentation are fundamental to our discovery of architecture and the innovation of the discipline, as well as a deeply thoughtful form of social and cultural dialogue where the imaginary becomes possible.

 This five-week intensive is designed to familiarize students with architectural thinking and design while developing a portfolio of projects.
 Students who attend the program and successfully complete all of the assignments will receive an official Certificate of Completion from The Cooper Union.